jinhong-park/jinhong-park.github.io/Publications.md

 * __[Researchgate](https://www.researchgate.net/profile/Jin_Hong_Park6/publications)__

-#### I have 17 publications including 1 in Nature and 4 in Physical Review Letters with 1475 citations. (web of science at May 2019).
+#### I have 17 publications including 1 in Nature and 4 in Physical Review Letters with +1800 citations. (web of science at July 2020).